-With beginner-level students, it is necessary to rely on visual props and cut-outs, therefore there will a reasonable amount of preparation involved.
+With beginner-level students, it is necessary to rely on visual props and cut-outs, therefore there will be a reasonable amount of preparation involved.
 The lesson plans contain a variety of resources including flashcards, alphabet cards and letter formation worksheets.

 Target learner profile

 This series is aimed at students who have had little or no formal education, may be unfamiliar with the Roman script and may be unable to read or write in their mother tongue.
 Many will be learning English in order to comply with Home Office regulations.
 They may be in Britain to be with their spouse or they may be working alongside other people of the same nationality.
 Others will be learning English prior to coming and settling in Britain.
 They usually have no contact with English outside the classroom – hence the relatively high proportion of revision in each lesson.

 In order to ensure that there are no basic misconceptions from the start, it is vital to be able to check the students’ understanding on a regular basis.
 Unless you personally have sufficient knowledge of the student’s mother tongue, the easiest way to do this is by enlisting the help of a family member, friend or colleague who can act as an interpreter when required.
 The ideal time to identify such a person is when the student is being registered for the course.
 In fact, it can be part of the registration process.

 The role of the ‘interpreter’ is confined solely to checking that key points have been understood correctly and clarifying any issues.